A distance exponent for Liouville quantum gravity: Proofs of some technical results

 \section{Proofs of some technical results}

-In this section we collect the proofs of some technical results which appear in the main body of the paper, but whose proofs are somewhat different in flavor than most of the other proofs so are given here to avoid interrupting the main argument.
+Here we collect the proofs of some technical results which are used in the main body of the paper, but whose proofs are somewhat different in flavor than the main argument.